Endress+Hauser: Automated, configuration-specific documentation

 Specifically, the project pursues several strategic and operational objectives:

-• Developing a sustainable information architecture, including defined workflows for authoring teams and adjacent functions, such as product management
+• Developing a sustainable information architecture, including defined workflows for technical writing teams and adjacent teams such as product management

-• Harmonizing product data from different systems (e.g., PIM) and integrate it into a knowledge graph
+• Harmonizing product data from different systems (e.g., PIM) and integrating it into a knowledge graph

-• Switching to topic-based authoring using DITA XML
+• Transitioning to topic-based authoring using DITA XML

 • Establishing an automated publishing pipeline for PDF outputs